jszpila/minute-man/README.md

 ### Android

-- Tap the "install" button button in the nav-bar.
+- Tap the "install" button in the nav bar.
 Bada-bing, bada-boom.

 ### iOS